• Art Lessons

 Just a little background on Rex Ray, he is a San Francisco based fine artist, whose collages, paintings and design work have been exhibited at galleries and museums across America.

-Check out his fab website here
+Check out his fab website here.

 He started creating small beautiful collages after working all day as a graphic designer to relieve the stress of any negativity that he might have been privy to that day.
 I decided let’s follow in his foot steps and create some positive artwork for our school hallways.